jbranchmaster/upgraded-engine/recipies/breakfast/06_pongal.md

 Made with rice and roasted moong dal.
 This preparation results in a watery pongal and not a solid pongal

 # Core Ingredients
-- This serves 4 people
+- This serves 4 people.
+In quantity its `60 grams of rice+dal` for 1 light eater.
 -  1 `200 ml` cup of rice.
 Wash and keep aside.
-No need to soak.
+No need to soak.  i.e `170 grams`
--  30% `200 ml` cup of moong dal
+-  30% `200 ml` cup of moong dal. i.e `80 grams`
 -  `1300-1500 ml` water.
 This is 5x to 6x , the volume of rice and moong dal.
 -  `10` cashews
 -  `1` green chilli. slice it into 2 vertical havles